purple86a/purple86a/README.md

 ###

 <p style="text-align: left;">
   Hello World!!
 I'm a computer vision enthusiast passionate about using deep learning to solve real-world challenges.
 From building a breast cancer detection model to competing in Kaggle challenges, I love exploring the endless possibilities of AI and innovation!
 Always eager to learn, create, and innovate in the world of deep learning!
+School account @PURPLEWATER00
       📫 How to reach me?
     <div align="center">
       <a href="mailto:saraamhanw@gmail.com" target="_blank">